KNowledgeOnWebScale/walder/README.md

     x-walder-query:
       graphql-query: ...  # One or more GraphQL queries
       json-ld-context: ...  # The JSON-LD corresponding to the GraphQL query
+      options: # Global options that will be applied to all the graphql-queries (OPTIONAL)
+        sort: # Enable sorting on the data (OPTIONAL)
+          selectors: # The objects over which you want to sort
+            - ... # Default when you want ascending order
+            - value: ...  # When you want descending order, specify the value/order
+              order: desc
+        remove-duplicates: # Enable the removal of duplicates of the data (OPTIONAL)
+          selector: ... # The object that has to be compared to determine whether it's duplicate
       datasources:  # Query specific datasources (OPTIONAL)
         additional: ...  # Boolean stating that the following datasources are meant to be used on top of the default ones
         sources:  # List of query specific datasources